-Careers is co-located with the E6 (Employability) Team on the mezzanine floor above the Student Centre (the ‘Mezz’).
-This is a large, open access space offering a friendly welcome and facilities for one-to-one advice, small group sessions and online and hard copy research activities.
-Careers staff also work with students in Year 13 groups to provide support for UCAS, Apprenticeship and other employment applications.
+Careers is located above the Student Centre in a large, open access space offering a friendly welcome and facilities for one-to-one advice, small group sessions and online and hard copy research activities.
+Careers staff also work with students in Year 13 groups to provide support for UCAS, apprenticeship and other employment applications.

 For final year students, the Careers Team is involved in direct applications support, including the UCAS process in term one and for apprenticeship/employment applications later in the academic year.
 Assistance is available through a mixture of group work and individual interviews, with each member of Careers staff responsible for working with a specified group of students.